 Waltraud E. (“Wally”) Prechter founded the Heinz C. Prechter Bipolar Research Program in November of 2001, following the death of her husband.
-In 2004, the Program was transferred to the University of Michigan Health System and is now the Heinz C. Prechter Bipolar Research Program at the University of Michigan Depression Center.
+In 2004, the Program was transferred to the University of Michigan Health System and is now the Heinz C. Prechter Bipolar Research Program at the University of Michigan Frances and Kenneth Eisenberg and Family Depression Center.

 For a quarter century, Wally served as the closest business adviser and confidante to her late husband, entrepreneurial visionary Heinz C. Prechter, quietly helping build the business empire that was Prechter Holdings.

 Driven by the spirit of giving back to the community, the Prechter family established the World Heritage Foundation, a philanthropic entity dedicated to helping make a difference, primarily in the areas of health and education.
 Wally has served as President of the World Heritage Foundation - Prechter Family Fund since its inception in 1985.

 In May of 2002, she provided testimony before the subcommittee on Labor, Health and Human Services, requesting a significant increase in federal funding of the National Institute on Mental Health and bipolar research.
 Also in 2002, President George W. Bush appointed her to serve on the New Freedom Commission on Mental Health to help improve the mental healthcare system in America.
 In 2004, she served on the Michigan Mental Health Commission, appointed by Governor Jennifer Granholm.